alanng10/PeninsularMalaysia/Docue/a.md

 Cenha has major on host.

-Cenha has major on unit.
+Cenha has major on each.

 Cenha has major on any.